aninjaturtle/aninjaturtle.github.com/work/_posts/2015-2-12-Health-Website-Icons.md

 {% include JB/setup %}
 ##Iconography for a Children's Health Program Website

-This series of icons was developed in parallel was Google's release of their Material Design standards.
-I will be releasing the full design after the website has been launched.
+A series of icons developed based on Google's Material Design standards.